Is the NFT Wave Over?

 The life cycle of hype and the attention span of individuals seems to be reducing year after year.
 People are quick to move on to the next big thing.
 It happens all the time, not just in the blockchain sphere but in other industries.

-When NFTs were the hottest thing to invest in, many people dove into them without correctly understanding how they worked or how to make them work.
-They left the scene when they eventually found that it was not another get-rich-quick scheme and had to provide actual value to get paid.
+When NFTs were the hottest investment, many people dove into them without correctly understanding how they worked or how to make them work.
+They left the scene when they eventually found that it was not another get-rich-quick scheme and that they had to provide actual value to get paid.

-Furthermore, NFTs have been criticized for being environmentally harmful due to how much energy they consume for minting.
+Furthermore, NFTs have been criticized for being environmentally harmful due to the energy they consume for minting.
 The fraud and scams within the NFT space have also been concerning.
-NFTs have been condemned as "useless investments without utilities".
-The combination of all these disparaging statements and opinions have probably contributed to turning a significant amount of public favor away from this digital asset class.
+NFTs have been condemned as "useless investments without utilities."
+The combination of all these disparaging statements and opinions has probably contributed to turning a significant amount of public favour away from this digital asset class.

 Current Economic Factors